bryanmcnett/aabo/README.md

        Octahedron SIMD |         0 |     67752 |   33793 | 1.7737
 ```

-The Axis-Aligned Bounding Octahedron and The 7-Sided AABB
+Axis-Aligned Bounding Octahedra and The 7-Sided AABB
 =========================================================

 >In computer graphics and computational geometry, a bounding volume for a set of objects is a closed